Healthy Recipes Blog

 Save this RecipeSaved!
 Rate this Recipe Print Recipe

-Soft scrambled eggs are different because they are exceptionally creamy.
-The difference is in how you cook them: low and slow.
+These soft scrambled eggs are exceptionally creamy.
+The difference is in how you cook them - low and slow.

 Prep Time5 minutes mins